diagrams/diagrams-doc/doc/manual.rst

 >         $ zipWith alignY [-1, -0.8 ..
 1] (repeat s)

-The align funcitons have sister functions like `snugL` and `snugX` that work the same way as `alignL` and `alignX` the only differecne being that they use the trace as the boundary instead of the envelope.
-Here we want to snug a convex shape (the orange triangle) next to a concave shape (the blue polygon).
+The align funcitons have sister functions like `snugL` and `snugX` that work the same way as `alignL` and `alignX`.
+The difference is that the `snug` class of functions use the trace as the boundary instead of the envelope.
+For example, here we want to snug a convex shape (the orange triangle) next to a concave shape (the blue polygon):

 .. class:: dia-lhs